Prabhjot-khera/Workout-Buddy/README.md

 2. Install the server dependencies:
     ```bash
-    cd server
+    cd backend
     npm install
     ```

 3. Install the client dependencies:
     ```bash
-    cd ../client
+    cd ../frontend
     npm install
     ```

-4. Create a `.env` file in the server directory and add the following environment variables:
+4. Create a `.env` file in the `backend` directory and add the following environment variables:
     ```
     MONGODB_URI=your_mongodb_uri
     JWT_SECRET=your_jwt_secret